 Operating Priorities.
-Our fiscal year ended March 25, 2023 ("fiscal 2023") was highlighted by record revenue and gross margins in our Service segment, as well as on a consolidated basis.
-During fiscal 2023, we completed four acquisitions, Elite Calibration, LLC, a California based provider of pipette calibration services, Charlton Jeffmont Inc., Raitz Inc. and Toolroom Calibration Inc. d/b/a Alliance Calibration, an Ohio based provider of calibration services, e2b Calibration, an Ohio based provider of calibration services, and Galium Limited (d/b/a Complete Calibrations), an Irish company specializing in calibration services for the life sciences industry.
+Our fiscal year ended March 30, 2024 ("fiscal 2024") was highlighted by record revenue and gross margins in our Service segment, as well as on a consolidated basis.
+During fiscal 2024, we completed three acquisitions: Axiom Test Equipment, Inc., a privately-held California rental provider of electronic test equipment; SteriQual, Inc, a Florida based provider of expert consulting services to pharmaceutical, biopharmaceutical, medical device and diagnostic equipment manufacturers; and TIC-MS, Inc., a Missouri based provider of calibration services.
+Subsequent to fiscal 2024, we completed the acquisition of Becnel Rental Tools, LLC, a privately-held Louisiana provider of rental tools and services used in the decommissioning and maintenance of oil wells.
 These acquisitions have continued to expand our addressable markets, widened the breadth of our service offerings, and allowed us to leverage our existing infrastructure.
 We believe our acquisition strategy continues to be a differentiator for us.

 Clawback Policy.
-We have adopted a Policy on Recoupment of Incentive Compensation (the "clawback policy") which allows us to recover incentive compensation provided to our current and former employees, in certain circumstances.
+We have adopted a Policy on Recoupment of Incentive Compensation (the "clawback policy") in accordance with the rules of the Nasdaq Stock Market which allows us to recover incentive compensation provided to our executive officers in the event that we are required to prepare an accounting restatement or recover incentive compensation provided to our current and former employees if they engage in detrimental conduct (in both cases, as defined in the clawback policy).
 We believe the clawback policy will maintain and enhance a culture that is focused on integrity and accountability, and that seeks to discourage conduct detrimental to our long-term growth.

 Board of Directors.
 All members of our Board of Directors (the "Board"), except for our President and Chief Executive Officer, Lee Rudow, are considered independent directors.
 Our Board is composed of talented directors with diverse skill sets.
 We believe ongoing evaluation and board refreshment are critical for us to execute our long-term strategy and maximize shareholder value.
-Accordingly, our Board is nominating Christopher P. Gillette, Lean Leader Sales & Marketing of GE Aviation, for election as a director at the Annual Meeting.
+Since the 2023 annual meeting, we have added Dawn DePerrior and Robert Mecca to the Board.